-In Stipulation VI.a, Dominion agrees that from the date of construction until the towers are dismantled, it will coordinate all maintenance and repair operations that have the potential to result in ground or underwater disturbance with the SHPO and other relevant resource agencies to avoid and minimize any additional effects to historic properties.
-In Stipulation VI.b, Dominion agrees that from the date of construction until the towers are dismantled, it will not construct or place any new or additional transmission line infrastructure, or increase the height or scale or existing tower infrastructure.
+In Stipulation IV.1, Dominion agrees that from the date of construction until the towers are dismantled, it will coordinate all maintenance and repair operations that have the potential to result in ground or underwater disturbance with the SHPO and other relevant resource agencies to avoid and minimize any additional effects to historic properties.
+In Stipulation IV.2, Dominion agrees that from the date of construction until the towers are dismantled, it will not construct or place any new or additional transmission line infrastructure, or increase the height or scale or existing tower infrastructure.
 These covenants ensure that the nature and extent of the adverse effects of the Project on the historic properties will remain constant, and the determination that those effects are mitigated appropriately and effectively in the MOA remains correct.

-In Stipulation VI.c., Dominion agrees that if, at the conclusion of the Project life span (believed to be 50 years), Dominion determines the river crossing is no longer needed, Dominion will remove the Project and return the area to pre-Project conditions.
-In Stipulation VI.d., Dominion agrees that if, at the conclusion of the Project life span, Dominion determines the Project remains necessary, it shall evaluate the viability and feasibility of a submerged river crossing, and if at that time such a crossing is accepted and available and approvals are received, Dominion will replace the overhead line with a submerged crossing.
+In Stipulation IV.3, Dominion agrees from the date construction is completed, it will examine the ongoing need for the river crossing at ten year increments, taking into account the most current PJM Interconnection load forecast data.
+In Stipulation IV.4, Dominion agrees that if, at the conclusion of the Project life span (believed to be 50 years), Dominion determines the river crossing is no longer needed, Dominion will remove the Project and return the area to pre-Project conditions.
+In Stipulation IV.5, Dominion agrees that if, at the conclusion of the Project life span, Dominion determines the Project remains necessary, it shall evaluate the viability and feasibility of a submerged river crossing, and if at that time such a crossing is accepted and available and approvals are received, Dominion will replace the overhead line with a submerged crossing.
 These covenants represent a commitment to continue to evaluate the need for the river crossing and to remove the effects to historic properties to the extent possible.